10 tips for owning multiple businesses

 -

-Having separate bank accounts for each business
+Having separate business bank accounts

 Key takeaways

-Having more than one business requires strong management skills and ample time spent planning ahead.
+Having more than one business requires strong management skills and ample time spent planning.
 But having the right tools and processes in place can help all your companies thrive.
-If you’re considering opening a business credit card to help support your growth, you might get pre-approval from Capital One to find a card that meets the unique needs of your companies.